-My dissertation looks at the use of social media ‘Big Data’ to make inferences about the human experience—our emotions, opinions and so on—examining opportunities and limitations.
-I co-founded and co-direct the Center for Technology, Society & Policy, a new research institution within the School of Information, and I recently completed work on a study of graduate student well-being at Berkeley, which was covered in Bloomberg, Quartz and The Chronicle of Higher Education and is now being expanded to all ten University of California campuses.
-In 2012, I interned with Facebook's user experience research team.
-I’m also a big fan of the civic entrepreneurship space, and work on a small civic engagement startup with some of my colleagues.
-My dissertation research is funded in part by the Center for Long-Term Cybersecurity, and my thesis advisor is Steven Weber.
+My dissertation, Emotion in Social Media, looks at issues of emotional experience and expression in social media, and examines the use of social media ‘Big Data’ to make inferences about emotional life.
+I am founding director of the Center for Technology, Society & Policy, a new research institution within the School of Information, and during my Ph.D. completed a study of graduate student well-being at Berkeley, which was covered in Bloomberg, Quartz and The Chronicle of Higher Education and has since been expanded to all ten University of California campuses.
+I’m also a big fan of civic entrepreneurship, and have worked on a small civic engagement startup with colleagues.
+My dissertation research was funded in part by the Center for Long-Term Cybersecurity, and my thesis advisor was Steven Weber.
 To stay balanced, I sing and swim.

-Much of my previous work experience is listed on LinkedIn.
+Much of my prior work experience is listed on LinkedIn.

-My advisor and I have taught Applied Behavioral Economics together for three years, and I lecture, lead class discussions and shape the course design and syllabus (Fall 2013, Fall 2014, Fall 2015).
+My advisor and I taught Applied Behavioral Economics together for three years, and I lectured, led class discussions and shaped the course design and syllabus (Fall 2013, Fall 2014, Fall 2015).
 In 2014, I also initiated a Research Track, aimed at helping Ph.D. and research-oriented Master's students gain more practice in designing and conducting independent research projects.
-I've also served as the teaching assistant for Information Law & Policy (Fall 2012, Spring 2014) and Information Visualization & Presentation (Spring 2013).
+I've also served as teaching assistant for Information Law & Policy (Fall 2012, Spring 2014) and Information Visualization & Presentation (Spring 2013).